williamkray/maubot-communitybot/README.md

 use the `guests` subcommand to see who is in a room but NOT a member of the parent space (invited guests) e.g.
 `!community guests #myroom:alias.here`.

+## admin/moderator management

+set consistent power levels across all your rooms for your community administrators! the config defines a list of both admins and moderators (admins have a Power Level of 100, mods have PL50). running the setpower subcommand (i.e.
+`!community setpower`) will roll through all rooms in the space (including the space itself) and attempt to true-up user permissions to match. if you are running legacy rooms not managed by the bot, and the bot does not have permission to send power-level state events to the room, it will return a list for you to handle manually. users who have a PL greater than 0 and are not listed as either an admin or moderator will be removed from the permission list, effectively returning their power to whatever the room default is (usually 0).

 ## room creation

-use the `createroom` subcommand to create a new room according to your preferences, and join it into the parent space. will attempt to sanitize the room name and assign a room alias automatically. the bot user will be assigned very high power level (1000) and set an admin power level (100) to plugin administrators. this ensures that the bot is still able to manage room admins. the bot will also invite other users to these new rooms as configured.
+use the `createroom` subcommand to create a new room according to your preferences, and join it into the parent space. will attempt to sanitize the room name and assign a room alias automatically. the bot user will be assigned very high power level (1000) and set an admin power level (100) to plugin administrators, 50 to moderators. this ensures that the bot is still able to manage room admins. the bot will also invite other users to these new rooms as configured.

+rooms created by the bot will have join restriction limited to members of the space.

 ## get room ID